Musings on modern life, the 70's – with music.

 No 20.
 Rod Stewart – ‘Farewell’

-Rod is one of my all time IDOLS.
-Somewhat (possibly an understatement) overlooked in his glorious cannon of 70’s stuff, this is just sweepingly gorgeous.
+Rod is one of my all-time IDOLS.
+Somewhat (possibly an understatement) overlooked in his glorious canon of 70’s stuff, this is just sweepingly gorgeous.
 This is such a great Tiffany Twisted song.
 Mandolin supplied by Ray Jackson of Lindisfarne, Rod co-wrote this with Martin Quittenden, his old mucker from Steamhammer.
-Smiler was his final LP for Mercury before upping sticks and departing for Warner Brothers, and features most of the Faces, Elton John (or Sharon as Rod called him – Elton called HIM Phyllis).
+Smiler was his final LP for Mercury before upping sticks and departing for Warner Brothers and features most of the Faces, Elton John (or Sharon as Rod called him – Elton called HIM Phyllis).